Advance-Technologies-Foundation/clio/README.md

 ## Help and examples

-For display available commands use:
+To display available commands use:

 ```
 clio help